NPR Privacy Notice for EU Users

-- Generate aggregate or other information that does not directly identify you as an individual or the devices you use to access our Services, and use and share that information for NPR's purposes.
+- Generate aggregate or other information that does not identify you as an individual or the devices you use to access our Services, and use and share that information for NPR's purposes.

 - We also may use the information collected from you in other ways, and for other purposes, that are described to you at the point of collection or for which we otherwise have obtained your consent.

 Sharing Your Personal Data

 NPR and service providers working on our behalf may share your personal data with the following categories of recipients:

 - Member stations, for their internal purposes and to send you email newsletters and marketing, fundraising, membership and other communications, and for other purposes disclosed at the point of collection or for which we otherwise have obtained your consent.

-- NPR's authorized service providers to provide services on our behalf.
+- NPR's authorized service providers and vendors to provide services on our behalf.

 - NPR's authorized third-party applications to provide certain Services to you on the third-party applications.

-- NPR's analytics partners such as Google Universal Analytics, Google Analytics Demographics and Interest Reporting, DoubleClick for Publishers and others.
+- NPR's analytics partners such as Google Universal Analytics, Google Analytics Demographics and Interest Reporting, Google Ad Manager and others.